 Make The Right Choice

-So, self publishing Lulu vs Amazon?
+So, Amazon KDP or Lulu?
 Here are the answers.
 On Amazon, it's perfect to do your Kindle books, paper books, and audiobooks.
 On the other hand, if you are looking to do hardbacks, then Lulu is the place to go.

 You simply have to pay for proof to verify that your book is looking good.
 Once you have approved, they will put your book out there and it will stay there forever and be making sales for you.
 So you'll get your money back on the proof assuming your book is optimized that won't be a problem.